kaiewiggins/kaiewiggins.github.io/_posts/2017-03-05-Dreaming-of-Scotland-Giveaway.md

 **Giveaway Sets:**

-The **Dreaming of Scotland** package is open until April 1, 2017 or I head back over, whichever comes sooner, and includes:
+**Dreaming of Scotland** is open until April 1, 2017 or I head back over, whichever comes sooner, and includes:

 - As-pictured naked hardcover edition of Diana Gabaldon's latest Outlander (main series) novel, *Written in my Own Heart's Blood* (which, amusingly, is not set in Scotland, but anyways...)
 - 2 large + 2 small parchment-style Outlander-themed corner bookmarks